The Lockside Canteen at Shubie Park

 Dairy & Eggs: We regularly use dairy and eggs at the canteen.
 For those with less severe allergies, these items can be omitted from most products we sell.
 Many of our products are already cream and milk free, and we usually have Oat Milk on hand for coffee and tea.

 Vegan/Vegetarian: We always have at least one vegan taco available on our menu and most of our vegetarian options can be made vegan.
 Most popsicles, freezies, and lemonades are vegan.

-We do what we can to separate vegan items from meat, however we have a very small cooking surface and it's possible that contact could occur.
+We do what we can to separate vegan items from meat, however please keepin mind that we have a very small cooking surface and it's possible that contact could occur.

 Sometimes!
 A beautiful sunny weekend often means a lot of people at the park.
 Since our products are hand-made and cooked to order, when it gets busy, the wait gets longer.

 On your average weekday drinks are ready within 5 minutes and tacos in about 10.

 On a busy weekend, drinks can take 10-15 minutes and tacos 15-25 minutes.